TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 ### `AuroraService:SetPropertyIsInput(target: Instance, propertyName: string, isInput: bool): ()`

 This method presumably allows you to set `isInput` to a property of a target `Instance`.

-!!! warning
-    Setting the property to "Position" may crash your Studio.
-Unclear on why this occurs at the moment.

 ## Events